3limin4t0r/delayed_job/README.md

 If no jobs are found, the worker sleeps for the amount of time specified by the sleep delay option.
 Set `Delayed::Worker.sleep_delay = 60` for a 60 second sleep time.

+By default the `last_error` value is not truncated, which may cause SQL errors if the backtrace is too long.
+You can set `Delayed::Worker.max_error_bytesize` and/or `Delayed::Worker.max_error_chars` to truncate the error stored in the `last_error` database column.
+The default value is `Float::INFINITY` for both of them.
+The limit that hits first is respected.
+Setting `Delayed::Worker.max_error_bytesize` will not truncate in the middle of a multi-byte character or grapheme cluster.
+If a character goes partially over the limit, than the entire character is truncated.

 It is possible to disable delayed jobs for testing purposes.
 Set `Delayed::Worker.delay_jobs = false` to execute all jobs realtime.

 Or `Delayed::Worker.delay_jobs` can be a Proc that decides whether to execute jobs inline on a per-job basis: